All Episodes

 The brain synapses are firing.

-It's not as Kobe Bryant said, I'm not gonna support Trayvon Martin just because he's black.
+Kobe Bryant said, I'm not going to support Trayvon Martin just because he's black.

-Yeah, that's what Kobe Bryant went out and said uh there could because there was this the solidarity movement that it was mad desire on the part of every black person to support Clayvon Trevon Martin.
+Yeah, that's what Kobe Bryant went out and said, because there was this solidarity movement.

-And Kobe Bryant, I forget where he said it, said that he wasn't gonna do that just because the guy's black.
+And Kobe Bryant, and I forget where he said it, said that he wasn't going to do that just because the guy's black.

 Here it is.